adityaathalye/clojure-multiproject-example-private/README.md

   - into any number of runnable apps (open-ended polymorphism) (see [credits](#credits)).

-Ideally, I want to get away with:
+Ideally, I want to get away with...
 - **the simplest possible project tree layout**, even if it makes code and command-line invocations repetitive or verbose.
 My grug brain can easily plod along long paths, as long as they are made painfully